nklisch/express-openapi-generator/README.md

 addFormats(ajv); // Apply any desired ajv plugins

-// build and provide the document and ajv client to the validation middlewares PathMiddleware.initializeValidation(documentBuilder.build(), ajv);
+// Build and provide the document and ajv client to the validation middlewares PathMiddleware.initializeValidation(documentBuilder.build(), ajv);

 ```
 ### Important Notes
 Both DocumentBuilder and PathMiddleware use singleton patterns.
-This allows you to initialize the underlying objects and then import the classes in other modules directly from the package.
+This allows you to initialize the underlying objects and then import the classes in other modules directly from express-openapi-generator package.
 This allows the required state to be maintained throughout the project.

-## Peer Dependencies
+### Peer Dependencies
-These packages are required for certain functionality:
 - [ajv](https://www.npmjs.com/package/ajv): *Required* package for the provided validation structure.
 It is not a package dependency, instead build a Ajv instance for use with the validator.
 This allows direct customization of the Ajv client.

 ### Recommended npm packages
 These packages may integrate well into this eco-system/philosophy of documentation/validation generated from code.
 *This package has no direct affiliation with any of these packages.*
 - [swagger-ui-express](https://www.npmjs.com/package/swagger-ui-express): provides a web-served GUI for Swagger UI.
 - [redoc-express](https://www.npmjs.com/package/redoc-express): provides a web-served GUI for Redoc UI.